MicrosoftDocs/altspace-vr/altspace-vr/faqs/updating-email-address.md

 keywords:
 ---

-# How do I update my email address?
+# How do I update my personal information?

 We understand that mistakes are made and you may require a change to your name or username.
 Please file a [Support Request](https://help.altvr.com/hc/requests/new) with the AltspaceVR Community Team.
 We will apply the change on your account at the earliest opportunity.

+> [!IMPORTANT]
-AltspaceVR reserves the right to deny name changes if they violate the Community Standards or if there are excessive requests on a particular account.
+> AltspaceVR reserves the right to deny name changes if they violate the Community Standards or if there are excessive requests on a particular account.

+## Updating your email

+From time to time, we understand that people migrate to new email addresses or lose the ability to access their email account.
+If you would like to update your account information in the AltspaceVR system, go ahead and send a [Support Request to the AltspaceVR Community Team](https://help.altvr.com/hc/requests/new).

+If possible, please send the request from your old email address, so that we may validate your identity.
+If this is not possible due to the inability to access your email account, let us know when submitting a support ticket.